glacier-project/glacier-website/docs/index.md

 This combination makes it ideal for enhancing the reliability of software prototyping and testing.
 At its core, the Frost platform follows a modular architecture with several key components:

 - **Data Model**: the interface between the machine and the other components of the platform.
-Inspired by the OPC UA Information model, it consists of a tree-like structure containing the variables that represent the state of the machine.
+Inspired by the OPC UA Information model, it consists of a tree-like structure containing the variables that represent the state of the machine, and the methods that represents the exposed functionalities.
 - **FrostMachine**: physical components of the production system, such as machines, sensors, and actuators.
 Machines can be represented with different levels of fidelity, from simple delay-based models to physics-based simulations.
 - **Actor**: components that interact with the machines or other actors.
 Actors can be used to implement control algorithms, monitoring applications, or optimization algorithms.
 - **FrostBus**: the communication infrastructure of the production system, where software components and physical components interact.
 The bus is responsible for routing messages between components and ensuring that the system is in a consistent state.